-City Year Detroit: Equal Opportunity to Succeed
+City Year Detroit: Equal opportunity to succeed

 I loved the way the focus area was worded – it says, “to succeed.”
 What does that mean?
 Pay raises, promotions, meeting goals, feeling fulfilled, work/life balance, finding happiness?
-The answer is all the above.
+The answer is all of the above.
 Then we started to ask ourselves, who does it apply to?
-The AmeriCorps members, students we serve, our staff, our talent pool, our alumni?
-Again, the answer was all the above.
+The AmeriCorps members, students we serve, our staff, our talent pool, our alums?
+Again, the answer was all of the above.
 From there we laid out a multi-dimensional list of things to do or improve on to help support people from all backgrounds in succeeding at City Year.

-This list includes building diverse applicant pipelines, providing anti-bias trainings in recruitment and interviewing, career mapping, equipping corps and staff to have powerful conversations around diversity, building attainable goals, and refining our remote work and flex time practices to help our community be successful in their personal lives as well.
+This list includes building diverse applicant pipelines, providing anti-bias trainings in recruitment and interviewing, career mapping, equipping corps and staff to have powerful conversations around diversity, building attainable goals and refining our remote work and flex time practices to help our community be successful in their personal lives as well.
 It was clear that we had a lot to do, and it couldn’t all happen overnight.
-But that’s why I love City Year and have been here for so long (started as an ACM in 2009 and worked my way up).
+But that’s why I love City Year and have been here for so long (started as an AmeriCorps member in 2009 and worked my way up).
 We have a saying: “you’re not working at City Year; you are working on City Year.”
 My passion is in continuing to make our processes and practices as cutting-edge and as inclusive as I can.

 City Year has done a great job at providing hiring managers with resources around creating inclusive job requisitions and reducing bias in the hiring process.
-Over the years we’ve implemented more work assessments which are reviewed anonymously and factored into our selection rubrics.
-At City Year Detroit we’ve made it a practice to post our salary range for each position so applicants know if the position will meet their needs from the start and to avoid the unfair advantage given to some when it comes to salary negotiations.
+Over the years, we’ve implemented more work assessments which are reviewed anonymously and factored into our selection rubrics.
+At City Year Detroit, we’ve made it a practice to post our salary range for each position so applicants know if the position will meet their needs from the start and to avoid the unfair advantage given to some when it comes to salary negotiations.
 We recognize that marginalized folks (women in particular) tend to only apply to jobs when they meet every qualification whereas men tend to apply when they meet only 60% of the criteria – and we point this out in our job postings.
 The work is great (in quantity and importance), but it is a joy to be always improving our practices.

 Once you have joined our organization, we will continue to help you be successful.
 While we love working with you, we also value the truth that you may want to grow and continue your career outside of City Year (and hopefully come back someday!)
 Our managers are trained to support you in figuring out your next steps and helping you find opportunities to practice the skills you will need to attain those goals.
 When opportunities for promotions are available, we post those positions internally so anyone who may be interested or have the skills needed to do the job can apply.
 In the past, we found that promotions were happening behind closed doors.
 We noticed that this habit fostered a culture of mistrust and perceived favoritism.
 We have found that posting our promotions for any internal candidate to apply helps us learn more about the roles folks might be interested in down the road, gives us an opportunity to consider the role change critically with a panel of interviewers, and then be confident in the decisions we make around giving folks elevated or different positions.